bapandas5325/frontend-projects/README.md

 A lightweight and scalable **RSS-based news monitoring system** designed for real-time tracking, filtering, and classification of news data for **cyber cells, incident monitoring teams, research, and analysis units**.

-This system focuses on **fast RSS ingestion, keyword-based matching, and structured news categorization with real-time dashboard visibility**.
+This system focuses on **fast RSS ingestion, keyword-based matching, structured news categorization, and real-time dashboard visibility**.

 ---